Ty Bodden

 Ty Bodden (born December 15, 1993) is an American Republican politician from Calumet County, Wisconsin.
 He served one term as a member of the Wisconsin State Assembly, representing Wisconsin's 59th Assembly district during the 2023-2024 term.
-He is also a former chairman of the Republican Party of Calumet County, Wisconsin, and served on the village board of Stockbridge, Wisconsin.
+He is also a former chairman of the Republican Party of Calumet County, Wisconsin, and currently serves on the village board of Stockbridge, Wisconsin.

 Biography

 He graduated from Stockbridge High School, in Stockbridge, Wisconsin, in 2012 and went on to University of Wisconsin–Green Bay, where he earned his bachelor's degree in political science and public administration in 2016.
 He then completed his master's in public administration from Arkansas State University.

 During college, he worked as a ranch hand at Cristo Rey Ranch, which provides animal therapy for children and the elderly with intellectual disabilities.
 He subsequently became a manager of the ranch, and is now chair of the ranch's nonprofit board.
 From 2019 through 2022, he worked as administrative staff at two Wisconsin Department of Corrections facilities, Kettle Moraine Correctional Institution and Taycheedah Correctional Institution.

 Bodden now works as a Legislative Researcher for The New American, a publication of the John Birch Society, since Spring 2022.
 He has resided in St. Cloud, Wisconsin, Theresa, Wisconsin, Fond du Lac, Wisconsin, and Kewaskum, Wisconsin.